 Equinet builds upon the two year project "Strengthening the co-operation between specialised bodies for the implementation of equal treatment legislation" (2002-2004) and is currently funded by DG Justice - Rights, Equality and Citizenship Programme 2014-2020

-Equinet, the European Network of Equality Bodies promotes equality in Europe through supporting and enabling the work of national equality bodies.
+Equinet, European Network of Equality Bodies promotes equality in Europe through supporting and enabling the work of national equality bodies.
 It supports equality bodies to be independent and effective as valuable catalysts for more equal societies.

 Equinet values and promotes: